stfc/cloud-docs/source/ClusterAPI/Setup.rst

     kubectl apply -f $CLUSTER_NAME.yaml

-- Openstack deployment can be monitored with `kubectl logs deploy/capo-controller-manager -n capo-system`
+- Openstack deployment can be monitored with `kubectl logs deploy/capo-controller-manager -n capo-system -f`
 - Wait for `kubectl get kubeadmcontrolplane` to show the control plane initialised but unavailable:

 .. code-block::